 I had an issue recently, where I was using a selector to add menu tabs to the edge of the content area.
 Getting them to appear wasn't the issue.
 Getting them NOT to appear on admin overlays was.

 .swf files contain the information necessary to display Flash animation.
-In Drupal 6, there was a module that provided an api function swf() to generate the embed code needed.
-That module isn't available in Drupal 7 ... so what to do?
+How to embed in Drupal 7 ... so what to do?

-Recently, however, I had the need to format a single content type differently depending on where it was presented:
+Recently, I had the need to format a single content type differently depending on where it was presented